Is David Foster Wallace’s “Infinite Jest” Really, Like, Great?

 Wallace is too narcissistically needy.
 He insists we pay attention, because if we don’t, we might miss something extremely important.
 I’ve been reading Infinite Jest forever, and Kindle says I’ve still got 12 hours to go.
 Yikes.
 I’m trapped in a padded cell with a high-IQ youngster on a meth jag screaming every thought zipping through his crackly brain.
 I want out!
 I’ve got things to do!

 And yet.
 It’s a testament to Wallace’s talent that I keep second-guessing my ranking of him below Tolstoy and Joyce.
 Maybe Wallace isn’t just dumping his big brain’s contents on us.
 Maybe he knows exactly what’s he’s doing.
 Maybe he wants us to scrutinize his frantic style rather than looking past it.
-He’s a painter forcing you to study his brushstrokes, so you don’t forget that art is just art, it’s not reality, whatever that is.
+He’s a painter forcing you to ponder his brushstrokes, so you don’t forget that art is just art, it’s not reality, whatever that is.

 Maybe Wallace’s hysterical take on existence is more on target than that of the wise old grandmasters.
 I mean, look around you now.
 Wallace notices shit that slips past the rest of us, or from which we look away.
 Maybe that was the upside of his chronic depression, he can't look away, he’s compelled to pay attention.